 - apply strict checks to determine the length of time personal data is held

-- ensure that the rights of individuals about whom the personal data is held, can be fully exercised under the Act
+- ensure that the rights of individuals about whom the personal data is held, can be accessed and fully exercised

 - take appropriate security measures to safeguard personal data